datacommonsorg/docsite/custom_dc/advanced.md

 gcr.io/datcom-ci/datacommons-data:stable
 ```

-## Advanced setup (optional): Access Cloud data from a local services container
+## Access Cloud data from a local services container

 For testing purposes, if you wish to run the services Docker container locally but access the data in Google Cloud, use the following procedures.

 ### Step 1: Set environment variables

-To run a local instance of the services container, you will need to set all the environment variables, as described [above](#env-vars) in the `custom_dc/env.list`.
-You must also set the `MAPS_API_KEY` to your Maps API key.
+To run a local instance of the data management container, you need to set all of the environment variables in the `custom_dc/env.list` file, including all the GCP ones.

+Obtain the values output by Terraform scripts:

+1. Go to <https://console.cloud.google.com/run>{: target="_blank"}, select the **Services** tab, select your service from the list, and click **Revisions**.
+1. In the right-hand window, scroll to the **Environment variables** section.
+1. Copy the variable values to your `env.list ` file.

 ### Step 2: Generate credentials for Google Cloud default application